MarcLoupias/memo-dev/content/tools/git/git-internals.md

 A blob for a file containing `what is up, doc?` would output this object file content `blob 16\u0000what is up, doc?`.

-Then git compute the sha1 for the object file content `bd9dbf5aae1a3862dd1526723246b20206e5fc37`.
+Then Git compute the SHA1 for the object file content `bd9dbf5aae1a3862dd1526723246b20206e5fc37`.

-Then git compress the content with zlib.
+Then Git compress the content with zlib.

-Then git create a new object file in `.git/objects/`.
+Then Git create a new object file in `.git/objects/`.

-The first two sha1 hash chars are the directory (`bd`), the 38 last the object file name (`9dbf5aae1a3862dd1526723246b20206e5fc37`).
+The first two SHA1 hash chars are the directory (`bd`), the 38 last the object file name (`9dbf5aae1a3862dd1526723246b20206e5fc37`).

-**tree file**
+#### tree file

 Exactly the same as blob, but the content is not a file content but a list of the represented directory :

 ```bash
 100644 blob 2e65efe2a145dda7ee51d1741299f848e5bf752e    letter.txt
 100644 blob 56a6051ca2b02b04ef92d5150c9ef600403cb1de    number.txt
 ```

-**commit file**
+#### commit file

 Same but the content is different, it contains the referenced base tree, the author, the committer (could be different), a blank line, then the commit message (could be on several lines) :

 ```bash